SH42913/tfc_structures/README.md

 The mod is also fully configurable, you may find configuration files in **config/tfc\_structures** folder.
 By default, only vanilla structures are activated, but you can activate any other modded structure.

+Despite mod name, Dynamic TFC Structures may work and without TerraFirmaCraft, so feel free to use it in non-TFC modpacks :)
+_But you'll need to build configuration files by yourself in case you don't have TFC._

 ## Disclaimer

 Be aware that Dynamic TFC Structures is currently in **BETA**, so it **contains bugs** and **there are things to do**.